LTV A-7P Corsair II: Post-war aircraft acquisition

 With the end of the conflict in Africa the Portuguese Armed Forces went through a reorganization and shifted their focus back from counter-insurgency to honoring Portugal's commitments to NATO and preparing for a possible conflict in Europe against the Warsaw Pact.
 The Portuguese Air Force's F-86F Sabre and G.91 fighters were considered to be outdated in both the air defense and ground attack roles to face Soviet forces in the European operations theater and only a few Sabre fighters were in service due to problems with the engines and lack of spare parts.

 After the revolution Portugal faced financial problems and the new government didn't see the modernization of the armed forces as a priority, as such the Air Force counted on the support from the United States through the military assistance programs and the offsets and compensations for the use of the Lajes Air Base.
-In June 1974 the Air Force Chief of Staff, General Manuel Diogo Neto, informed the US Military Assistance Advisory Group (MAAG) in Lisbon of the interest in acquiring one F-5E Tiger II squadron and one F-4E Phantom II squadron, as well as T-38A Talon, to replace the T-33 Shooting Star, and T-41, to replace the DHC-1 Chipmunk.
+In June 1974 the Air Force Chief of Staff, General Manuel Diogo Neto, informed the US Military Assistance Advisory Group (MAAG) in Lisbon of the interest in acquiring one F-5E Tiger II squadron and one F-4E Phantom II squadron, as well as the T-38A Talon to replace the T-33 Shooting Star, and the T-41 Mescalero to replace the DHC-1 Chipmunk.

-During a meeting on July 30, 1974, at the Foreign Affairs Ministry regarding an agreement for the use of the Lajes Air Base, a revised request was presented, which only listed 16 F-5E Tiger II, 16 T-38A Talon, 20 T-41A and 12 AH-1Q for the PoAF at an estimated value of 165 million dollars.
+During a meeting on July 30, 1974, at the Foreign Affairs Ministry regarding an agreement for the use of the Lajes Air Base, a revised request was presented, which only listed 16 F-5E Tiger IIs, 16 T-38As, 20 T-41As and 12 AH-1Q Cobras for Portuguese service at an estimated value of 165 million dollars.

-In addition to the offsets from the use of Lajes, Portugal relied on the offsets of an agreement with the German Air Force for the use of Beja Air Base to acquire former German Fiat G.91 aircraft.
+In addition to the offsets from the use of Lajes, Portugal relied on the offsets of an agreement with the German Air Force for the use of Beja Air Base to acquire former German Fiat G.91R aircraft.

-The United States delegation to NATO was worried with Portugal's capability in contributing to NATO operations and felt that the intention to purchase either the F-4E Phantom II or the F-5E Tiger II to replace the F-86F Sabre was inappropriate given that it felt that the A-7D Corsair II or the A-4N Skyhawk provided a better platform for the Portuguese role in an eventual conflict with the Warsaw Pact, which was to mainly protect the Atlantic Ocean resupply routes from the United States to Europe.
+The United States delegation to NATO was worried with Portugal's capability in contributing to NATO operations and felt that the intention to purchase either the F-4E Phantom II or the F-5E Tiger II to replace the F-86F Sabre was inappropriate given that it felt that the A-7D Corsair II or the A-4M Skyhawk provided a better platform for the Portuguese role in an eventual conflict with the Warsaw Pact, which was to mainly protect the Atlantic Ocean resupply routes from the United States to Europe.
 Additionally, in case of an escalation of the Cold War, the air defense of Portugal and of the Iberian Peninsula was assigned to the Spanish Air Force and the United States Air Force's 401st Tactical Fighter Wing based at Torrejon Air Base, Spain.
 In this context, both the Skyhawk and Corsair II were better suited for the naval attack role.